DUNE-DAQ/dbe/docs/dbe.md

 `Batch Change` is more flexible in that it allows you to filter on the current values of attributes/relationships and apply new values for only matching objects.
-In the example shown above, we changed the `request_handler` relationship for all `DataHandlerConf` objects whose `template_for` attribute started with 'FD'.
+In the example screen-shot shown above, we changed the `request_handler` relationship for all `DataHandlerConf` objects whose `template_for` attribute started with 'FD'.